ibexa/documentation-developer/docs/content_management/locations.md

     Or use other permission-based [**Limitations**](limitations.md).

 If a content item is hidden, it's invisible in all its Locations.
-If a Location is hidden, all of its descendants in the tree will be hidden as well.
+If a Location is hidden, all of its descendants in the tree are hidden as well.
 This means that there are three different visibility statuses:

 - Visible